tanveer941/flink-snowflake-connector-sink-app/README.md

 ```

 ### Mapping the snowflake table columns, Kafka JSON message and the Java app serialization mapper class
+Snowflake credentials are put in the main function of the java app, in the file `FlinkSnowflakeJob.java`.
+It becomes important to map the JSON data produced by kafka into the Java class so that it dumps into snowflake seamlessly.

+* Make sure the snowflake destination table created has column names that match exactly as the JSON keys of the Kafka data stream
+* If the message to produced to the kafka topic is in myMessage.txt.
+The contents of the text file are as given below then the Snowflake table definition should be as subsequently shown.
+* Note: The JSON keys and snowflake table columns should not haveany special character apart from underscrore.

 ## Running the JAR in the local Flink cluster
 ```sh